whatsinport

-The cruise ship dock (by the passenger terminal) is only 800 meters from the city center Tanger (Tangier).
+The cruise ship dock and passenger terminal is only 800 meters from the city center of Tanger (Tangier or Tangiers).
 Even so, there is a shuttle service into town and there are plenty of taxis.
 Money-changing facilities are also available but credit cards are widely accepted throughout the city.

 Sometimes you will be tendered to port.